couchdeveloper/FutureLib/README.md

 > **Note:** Carthage only supports dynamic frameworks which are supported in Mac OS X and iOS 8 and later.

 1. Follow the instruction [Installing Carthage](https://github.com/Carthage/Carthage) to install Carthage on your system.
-2. Follow the instructions [Adding frameworks to an application](https://github.com/Carthage/Carthage), while adding `github couchdeveloper/FutureLib` to the file `Cartfile.private`.
+2. Follow the instructions [Adding frameworks to an application](https://github.com/Carthage/Carthage).
+Then add
+    `github "couchdeveloper/FutureLib"`
+ to your Cartfile.

 ### CocoaPods